-- Place it in a pot or pan.
+Place it in a pot or pan.
 Always use a light-colored pot or pan so you can see how dark the butter gets as it cooks.

 - Turn on the heat to medium and let the butter melt.
 Tip: The temperature you use can vary from high to medium; either way, the butter will go from melted to brown in mere minutes.

 - High heat will brown the butter very quickly, but if you don't keep a close eye on it, the milk solids could sink to the bottom of the pan and burn before you know it.
 Until you get really good at this, it's safer to use moderate heat to slow things down just a bit so you can keep a careful eye on the process.

 - Stir or swirl the pan constantly, until the butter becomes a light tan color as the milk solids toast in the hot fat.

 - At this point, you can take the pan off the burner because the butter will continue cooking even after you remove it from the heat.
 Notice the dramatic change in color: It should be nut-brown and have a toasty aroma.

-- Once this color is achieved remove from heat to keep it from cooking further.
+- Once this color is achieved remove it from heat to keep it from cooking further.
 If the butter gets overcooked, the milk solids will scorch and turn black, and the butter will have a very bitter taste.

 Source All Recipes.